yurkoturskiy/cs-curriculum/README.md

 ## 3. Racket

 Racket is the most modern and comfortable way to start with Lisp.
-I thought about Clojure, but I don't want to install all that required.
-Plus, Clojure on Windows is in an alpha stage.
-But for sure, I should try ClojureScript.
+I thought about Clojure, but I don't want to install all that required and its not stable on Windows an currently in alpha.

 I heard a lot of kind words about Lisp and as I saw it used by a lot of amazing companies.
 It has a unique history, and that is an entirely different way to program.
 So I want to have an opinion on that and understand why some people love it so much.